 Growth strategies, also known as product-market strategies, aim to increase your market share and persuade more customers to invest in your products or services.

 A common example is the Ansoff Matrix, a tool used by many companies to plan and develop their marketing strategies for growth.

-- Market Penetration is the least risky move, and involves expanding your sales of existing products across existing markets.
-In this case, think of lowering prices to appeal to a larger audience base, boost your promotion and distribution tactics, or acquire one of your competitors that are operating within the same niche.
+- Market Penetration is the least risky move, and involves expanding sales of existing products across existing markets.
+In this case, think of lowering prices to appeal to a larger audience base, boost your promotion and distribution tactics, or acquire one of your competitors operating within the same niche.

 - Market Development triggers you to enter new markets with an existing product base.
 This approach involves either regional or international expansion, or entrance to a new customer segment.

 - Diversification, the riskiest approach, focuses on introducing a new product to a brand-new market.
 Diversification can be related (think of Apple producing laptops and then starting smartphone production) or unrelated (think of global conglomerates like P&G that have both food and personal hygiene products).

 Because market development and diversification are riskier and often involve entering new markets, it’s important to do plenty of research before making any investments.
 As a starting place, the Market Geo Distribution widget and Market Explorer can help.